nafeu/TextTransmute/README.md

 - Use a collection of customizable sublime commands to mutate and contextually modify text.
 Some notable things include:
     - Performing HTTP GET/POST requests right inside your text editor
+    - Converting markdown in selected text directly to html
     - Quick multi line formatting with `swap`, `dupl`, `expand`, `compress`, `filter`
 - Piping using the `|` character is supported and inspired by stdin/stdout mechanics of a unix shell
 - Use knowledge of python to quickly write a command that helps simplify repetitive coding tasks